 Diet culture is omnipresent in our lives, but it’s always shape-shifting (for instance, people talking about “wellness” rather than weight loss).
-One of the more recent ways that diet culture has shown up is in the trend of intermittent fasting, or not eating for prescribed hours of the day.
-Over the past few years, countless people have jumped on the intermittent fasting bandwagon, and for some, it’s been harmless or even helpful—but for others, it’s a slippery slope to disordered eating.
-So is intermittent fasting an eating disorder?
-And if not, can those in recovery try it?
-Let’s unpack.
+One of the more recent ways that diet culture has shown up is in the trend of intermittent fasting, or not eating for certain hours of the day.
+Over the past few years, countless people have jumped on the intermittent fasting bandwagon, usually out of a genuine desire to improve their health.
+But the reality is, intermittent fasting itself can be a disordered eating behavior, and can lead to other problematic and unhealthy habits.
+Read on to learn more about the risks and benefits of this practice, the relationship between intermittent fasting and eating disorders, whether it’s safe for those in recovery, and more.

 What is intermittent fasting?

 Intermittent fasting is an eating approach that now surpasses the ketogenic (keto) diet in popularity among Americans.
-Instead of demonizing any one food group (like carbs with keto), intermittent fasting involves rigid rules about when—rather than what—you can eat.
+Instead of setting rules about what types of foods you can and can’t consume (like forbidding carbs with keto), intermittent fasting involves rigid rules about when—rather than what—you eat.

 “There’s a length of time in the day when a person chooses to eat, and a length of time they choose to fast,” explains dietitian Lauren Chaffin, RD.
-“There are several ‘methods’ with varying time ranges, such as a 16-hour fast with eight hours of eating, or fasting days, in which a person may cut way back on their caloric intake for five days, and then eat in a surplus for the remaining two days of the week.”
+“There are several methods with varying time ranges, such as a 16-hour fast with eight hours of eating, or fasting days, in which a person may cut way back on their caloric intake for five days, and then eat in a surplus for the remaining two days of the week.”
 According to Equip dietitian Rui Tanimura, RD, other intermittent fasters may have one large meal per day and avoid all meals and snacks otherwise.
+Exactly how it looks will vary from person to person, but the basic principle is the same: limiting food intake during set periods of time, and allowing unrestricted access to food during other periods of time.

 Proponents claim that intermittent fasting has several significant health benefits, such as increasing lifespan, improving conditions associated with inflammation (like Alzheimer’s), preventing cancer, and improving heart health.
 Weight loss, it should probably go without saying, is also high on the list of touted benefits.
-“Supporters claim that it’s an effective approach to control or change weight, improve metabolism, and to prevent overeating,” Tanimura explains.
+“Supporters claim that it’s an effective approach to control or change weight, improve metabolism, and to prevent overeating,” says Tanimura.

-While there are studies supporting the benefits of intermittent fasting, it’s not the type of research that shows direct causation (e.g., it may show that intermittent fasting is associated with lower blood pressure, but cannot claim that intermittent fasting itself causes this change) or provides us with data from which we can make evidence-based recommendations.
+While there are some studies supporting the benefits of intermittent fasting, it’s not the type of research that shows direct causation—in other words, the studies might show that intermittent fasting is associated with lower blood pressure, but don’t prove or claim that intermittent fasting itself caused this change.
+The existing research also lacks data from which we can make any evidence-based recommendations about intermittent fasting.

 “Intermittent fasting, just like any other fad diet, has far-reaching claims attached to it,” says Chaffin.
 “The problem is, the research on intermittent fasting has been done almost exclusively in a lab on animals.”
 For example, one study showing a link between intermittent fasting and longevity was conducted with fruit flies and another on mice.
 Research that associated intermittent fasting with improving inflammation-linked diseases like Alzheimer’s and that suggested it could help prevent cancer also used animals.